wzhu221/wine_grading/README.md

 ### Welcome

-The python code was used to create six different prediction models for wine quality gradings based on the SHS-GC-IMS results, as reported in this [peer-review journal article](https://pubs.acs.org/doi/10.1021/acs.jafc.0c07899).
+The python code was used to create six different prediction models for wine quality gradings based on the SHS-GC-IMS results, as reported in this [peer-reviewed journal article](https://pubs.acs.org/doi/10.1021/acs.jafc.0c07899).

 ### Conditions of use